The Great Ocean Road

 - Guided tours are by appointment on weekdays and in weekends and school holidays.
 Bookings are essential .

 Great Otway Park

 Back on the Great Ocean Road and travelling on through Apollo Bay into the Great Otway Park we visited the famous Cape Otway Lighthouse.
-A larger version of Split Point, it costs($15 per adult?) to go into the lighthouse grounds.
+A larger version of Split Point, it costs($17 per adult, $8 child, $42 per family ( September 2013 to go into the lighthouse grounds.

 You can stay overnight in Heritage Lightkeeper’s cottages on site.

 Climbing the narrow spiral staircase up the 80 metre historic lighthouse, we were treated to some stunning, expansive coastal sea views.
 While no longer in action, it overshadows the small computerized new lighthouse sitting in front.
-So underwhelming it would be easy to miss, yet so vital to the many ships that still ply this difficult, dangerous stretch of coastline.
 You can read more about Cape Otway Lighthouse HERE.